eliaskosunen/varuna/README.md

 The implementation of the language can be found in this repository.

 WORK IN PROGRESS.
 Master branch contains stable, but very outdated and unfunctional code.
-Wait for 0.1 release (planned in Jan 1st) or grab the code from the develop branch.
+Wait for 0.1 release (coming soon(tm)) or grab the code from the develop branch.

 ## Building